revng/revng/docs/Overview.rst

 Such funtions are known as *helper functions*.

 In order to produce a self-contained representation of the input program, in rev.ng, we need helper functions too.
-Therefore, in our fork of QEMU, we do not just produce libtinycode, but also a set of files containing the LLVM IR for the helper functions of each frontend.
+Therefore, in our fork of QEMU, we do not just produce libtinycode, but also a set of files containing the LLVM IR for the helper functions targetting each of the frontends.
-Producing such files is rather easy since they are written in C and clang can easily produce LLVM IR from them.
+Producing files like those is rather easy since they are written in C and clang can easily produce LLVM IR from them.

 The helper functions in LLVM IR form are collected in files such as ``libtinycode-helpers-arm.bc``, which are then installed and made available to rev.ng.